 Note: To read or download a PDF publication, Adobe Acrobat Reader must be installed on your computer.

-To access an online publication, scroll down or click on bulleted link below to navigate to a description of publication, then click on title to access PDF for publications available online:
+To access an online publication, scroll down or click on a bulleted link below to navigate to a description of publication, then click on title to access PDF for publications available online:

 Follow the link for online Archaeological Research, Technical, and Survey and Planning Reports

-Classic Commonwealth: Virginia Architecture from the Colonial Era to 1940: Completed in 2015, this new online publication is designed to aid professionals, students, and readers of all walks in identifying and documenting the numerous types and styles of historic buildings in the Commonwealth.
+Classic Commonwealth: Virginia Architecture from the Colonial Era to 1940: This online publication is designed to aid professionals, students, and readers of all walks in identifying and documenting the numerous types and styles of historic buildings in the Commonwealth.
 The guide opens with an overview of Virginia’s architectural heritage within the context of larger historic trends, from its colonial-era settlement through to the economic, technological and cultural innovations of the early 20th century.
 The majority of the publication consists of “Style and Form” information sheets offering basic information about and character-defining features of the many historic architectural styles that have shaped Virginia’s public and private spaces across more than three centuries.
 Because architecture is a visual medium, Classic Commonwealth relies heavily on photographs which exemplify or illustrate relevant styles.
 This guide will enrich one’s understanding and appreciation of Virginia’s historic architecture.
 Additionally, the guide complements the New Dominion Virginia Style Guide (see below), which DHR issued in 2014.
 That guide covers the 1940s through the late 20th century.

 New Dominion Virginia Architectural Style Guide: The New Dominion Virginia Style Guide assists historic preservation professionals, local governments, preservation advocates, students, and interested members of the public with defining and documenting the numerous types and styles of post-WW II architectural resources in Virginia.
 Additionally, the guide offers an overview of the major historic and architectural trends in Virginia from 1946 to 1991 and instructions on improving entry of survey data in DHR’s Virginia Cultural Resources Information System (V-CRIS).